YunoHost/doc/backup.md

 ### Constraints

 To restore an app, the domain on which it was installed should already be configured (or you need to restore the corresponding system configuration).
-You also cannot restore an app which is already installed ... which means that to restore an old version of an app, you must first uninstall it.
+You also cannot restore an app which is already installed... which means that to restore an old version of an app, you must first uninstall it.

 ### Restoring during the postinstall